Positive curvature, torus symmetry, and matroids

 \subsection{Acknowledgements}

-The first author is partially supported by NSF Grant DMS-2005280, and he is grateful to the Cluster of Excellence at WWU M\"unster for their support and hospitality during a visit in Summer 2022.
+The authors wish to thank the referees for their attention to detail and suggestions to improve the exposition.
+The first author was partially supported by NSF Grants DMS-2005280 and DMS-2402129, and he is grateful to the Cluster of Excellence at WWU M\"unster for their support and hospitality during a visit in Summer 2022.
 The second and third authors were supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044--390685587, Mathematics M\"unster: Dynamics--Geometry--Structure and within CRC 1442 Geometry: Deformations and Rigidity at WWU M\"unster.